makslitvinov/makslitvinov/README.md

 :100: Think critically before diving into coding, ensuring the best approach for each project

-:100: I love solving complex problems and thrive in environments where I can learn from those who are more experienced than me
+:100: Love solving complex problems and thrive in environments where I can learn from those who are more experienced than me

-:100: I have the ability to anticipate the consequences of my development decisions, ensuring a solid foundation for all of my projects.
+:100: Have the ability to anticipate the consequences of my development decisions, ensuring a solid foundation for all of my projects

 ## Skills